dsccommunity/SqlServerDsc/tests/Integration/README.md

 ## SqlRSSetup

-Installs SQL Server 2017 Reporting Services in Azure Pipelines job with the configuration name `'Integration_SQL2017'`.
+Installs _Microsoft SQL Server 2017 Reporting Services_ in Azure Pipelines job when the configuration name is `'Integration_SQL2017'`.

+Installs _Microsoft SQL Server 2019 Reporting Services_ in Azure Pipelines job when the configuration name is `'Integration_SQL2019'`.

 **Run order:** 2